eggs-benny/CV/README.md

 #### [The Outfit](https://www.theoutfituk.com/) - London (May 2014 - April 2017 & January 2018 - October 2018)
 _Account Manager and Account Director_

-- Led a multi-brand campaign against online hate that won [Campaign of the Year in 2018](https://www.marketingweek.com/channel-4s-togetheragainsthate-wins-marketing-campaign-year/).
+- Orchestrated a multi-brand campaign that won [Campaign of the Year in 2018](https://www.marketingweek.com/channel-4s-togetheragainsthate-wins-marketing-campaign-year/), to tackle the rise of online hate.
-- Delivered consistently innovative campaigns from [live ad-break](https://www.theoutfituk.com/work/sam-smith/) takeovers to high-volume [hyper-contextual](https://www.theoutfituk.com/work/mcdonalds/) TV spots with major clients such as McDonald’s, Sony & Land Rover.
+- Delivered revolutionary campaigns with [live ad-break](https://www.theoutfituk.com/work/sam-smith/) takeovers for superstar clients such as Sam Smith & Assassin's Creed through to [hyper-contextual](https://www.theoutfituk.com/work/mcdonalds/) TV spots with global brands like McDonald’s, Sony & Land Rover.
-- Worked with agents to procure, negotiate, and contract big name talent for campaigns.
+- Collaborated with agents to secure top talent for campaigns and contracts.

 #### [giffgaff](https://www.giffgaff.com/) - London** (April 2017 - January 2018)
 _Brand & Advertising Manager_

-- Working in house to manage the advertising and brand output of UK's most disruptive telecoms brand, which gave me a wider sense of how a start-up turned medium-sized business operates.
+- Drove creative output of UK's renowned disruptive telecoms brand, giving me a perspective on how a growing business operates.
-- Worked alongside product managers to brief and build updates to the giffgaff website.
+- Collaborated with product managers to enhance the customer experience on the giffgaff website.
-- Lead the brand’s biggest [annual activation](https://www.youtube.com/watch?v=jYaifaLkxkw), including delivery of film, content & events.
+- Orchestrated the largest annual brand [activation](https://www.youtube.com/watch?v=jYaifaLkxkw), including film creation, content curation & events delivery.

 #### [adamandeveDDB](https://www.adamandeveddb.com/) - London (May 2012 - May 2014)
 _Senior Account Executive_